What You Need to Know About Public Address System Announcer

 Example of Public Address System Announcer Job Make announcements over public address system at sporting or other public events.
 May act as master of ceremonies or disc jockey at weddings, parties, clubs, or other gathering places.

-A Day in the Life of a Public Address System Announcer
+Daily Life Of a Public Address System Announcer

 - Learn to pronounce the names of players, coaches, institutional personnel, officials, and other individuals involved in an event.